 \section{Unpolarized Mott-Semiconductor interface}

 First, our objective is a single unpolarized Mott-semiconductor interface.
 We consider a hypercubic lattice where the two half-spaces correspond to a Mott insulator with site index \(\mu < 0\) and a semiconductor with \(\mu \geq 0\).
 In addition to the infinitely extended continuum states \cite{verlage2024quasi}, bound states, characterized by their spatial decay away from the interface, may occur.
-For the complex numbers $r_a$ and $s_b$ in our \textit{ansatz}, this implies
+For the \red{quasi-particle wave functions} $r_a$ and $s_b$ in our \textit{ansatz}, this implies